How to Transfer Property Ownership in Pakistan? Here’s what You Need to Know

 Transfer property with ease!

-What is the property ownership transfer?
+What is property ownership transfer?

 The common practice of the property ownership transfer procedure involves:

-1. Signing an Affidavit, Undertaking, transfer deed or sale agreement
+1. Signing an Affidavit, Undertaking, transfer deed, or sale agreement

 2. Paying Taxes as per areas specified levied, registration fees, and transfer fee